pandas-dev/pandas/doc/source/development/roadmap.rst

 -------------

-pandas :ref:`extending.extension-types` allow for extending NumPy types with custom data types and array storage.
-Pandas uses extension types internally, and provides an interface for 3rd-party libraries to define their own custom data types.
+pandas :ref:`extending.extension-types` allow for extending NumPy types with custom data types and array storage. pandas uses extension types internally, and provides an interface for 3rd-party libraries to define their own custom data types.

 Many parts of pandas still unintentionally convert data to a NumPy array.